 As the percentage of healthcare bills paid by patients continues to rise, providers must find ways to maximize the collection of patient payments.
 Proliferating out-of-pocket expenses are dictating a focus on the patient revenue management cycle.
-A TransUnion Healthcare analysis found that patient financial responsibility rose 11 percent in 2017 alone.
+In fact, patient financial responsibility increased by 12% from 2017 o 2018.

 The passing of the Affordable Care Act made high-deductible health plans one of the most popular options for consumers because of their lower premiums.
 However, many patients are not fully aware that their share of medical expenses has grown substantially.
 Educating patients about their portion of financial responsibility at check-in is one way to maximize payment collections.

 For example, front-end staff could request payment in full at the time of service.
 If patients cannot provide full payment, the administration can take a deposit and help the patient make payment arrangements.
 While this is an effective means of handling patient billing, less than 50 percent of healthcare providers currently use this procedure, according to a recent survey.

 Price transparency is also an important part of the equation.
 Ongoing litigation is addressing price controls in many states, in an ongoing fight to require more clarity on healthcare bills.
 Offering an estimated cost before service is provided will help prevent the sticker shock of a high medical bill.
 It will also give patients time to anticipate and budget for their medical expenses, eliminating the chance that they will need to choose between important medical procedures and other life necessities.

 Educating patients on key terms relating to their medical insurance and payments, along with providing an estimated cost of service will help healthcare providers collect more of the patient payments they are due.